ahsanjaved850/Data_Simulator/README.md

 ## Project Overview

    This project demonstrates the development of a Generic DataGrid Application for BMW’s IT Internship Aptitude Test.
-The application enables dynamic data visualization, search, filtering, and CRUD operations via a React frontend integrated with a Node.js/Express.js backend and MongoDB.
+The application enables dynamic data visualization, search, filtering       and deleting features via a React frontend integrated with a Node.js/Express.js backend and MongoDB.
 The solution adheres strictly to BMW’s specifications, including AG Grid integration, Material-UI (MUI) styling, and API-driven functionality.

 ## Key Features